jaykibi/pixter/README.md

 ## Working Updates:

+### AS OF 9/13/20: Front end updated, looks more modern now and now gives validated user option to delete photo straight from index page. (new demo and code video coming soon)

 ### AS OF 9/10/20: Added SEARCH functionality to app.
 Users can now search for keywords and be displayed a resulting page if user's query resembled items in a picture's caption field.